(This post contains affiliate links. You can read my full disclosure here.)

 Calendula Oil

-Calendula oil is a wonderful ingredient to include in eczema and dermatitis skin care formulas because it has amazing anti-inflammatory properties which help to reduce the swelling and the desire to scratch these areas.
+Calendula oil is a wonderful ingredient to include in eczema and dermatitis skin care formulas because it has amazing anti-inflammatory properties that help to reduce the swelling and the desire to scratch these areas.
 It is also renowned for its antimicrobial, antifungal, and antiviral properties making it useful for disinfecting and treating minor wounds, cuts, chapped or chafed skin, bruises, burns, acne, yeast infections, diaper rashes, and other minor irritations and infections of the skin.
 It stimulates the production of collagen which assists in the healing process.
 (Source)

 According to the University of Maryland Medical Center, or UMMC, topical applications containing calendula show some evidence of helping soothe the irritation and itching of eczema, as well as to boost healing.
 MedlinePlus.com notes that more research on human subjects needs to be undertaken but agrees that evidence for using calendula to treat skin inflammation looks promising.
 It points to a human trial on women suffering from severe dermatitis relating to chemotherapy treatment.
 The patients who applied calendula ointment experienced measurable relief.
 (Source)